npes-95/patchbay/README.md

 ## configuration

-patchbay looks for a configuration file in `~/.config/patchbay/patchbay.toml`, unless it is specified using the `-c` flag.
+patchbay looks for a configuration file in `~/.config/patchbay/patchbay.toml`, unless it is specified using the `-c` flag. if neither exist, it falls back to the command line arguments.

-example:
+**example:**

 ```
 host_name = "default"